qwazwak/BetterHosting/ReadMe.md

 An unofficial wrapper for [DSharpPlus](https://github.com/DSharpPlus/DSharpPlus), but able to be used in a more standard hosting model.
 No relation to [DSharpPlus](https://github.com/DSharpPlus/DSharpPlus)

+# BetterHosting.EventsNext
+Extension of BetterHosting which allows for proper dependency injection of event handlers

 # Installing

 You can install the library from following sources: